playermissile/dli_tutorial/index.rst

    of a text mode.
 I don't know why I thought that something bad would happen if a DLI went long, but I did.

-The following example shows how to have a single DLI affect multiple scan lines, even crossing into subsequent ANTIC mode 4 lines in the display list:
+This example shows how to have a single DLI affect multiple scan lines, even crossing into subsequent ANTIC mode 4 lines in the display list:

 .. code-block::